Top 20 for teaching quality

 Our modules have well-defined teaching structures consisting of lectures, seminars, workshops and tutorials, which give you wide opportunities to learn progressively, stretch your capabilities, test your ideas and methods and interact positively with staff and other students in the department.

 As you would expect, Film and Screen Studies modules also use parts of the new media in their teaching practice.
-Students are encouraged to make use of the University's virtual learning environment, 'Minerva' and of the web in seminars and workshops.
+Students are encouraged to make use of the University's virtual learning environment, 'Ultra' and of the web in seminars and workshops.

 Assessment includes essays, research reports, journals, group presentations and portfolios.